Multi-Family Residential Property Mortgage Loans Illinois

-- Illinois home buyers can purchase 2 to 4 unit multi-family residential property with a FHA insured mortgage loan,
+- Illinois home buyers can purchase 2 to 4 unit multi-family residential property with FHA Loans

-- FHA allows owner occupant home buyers to purchase 2 to 4 Unit Multi-Family Residential Property Mortgage Loans Illinois with 3.5% down payment.
+- HUD allows owner occupant home buyers to purchase 2 to 4 Unit Multi-Family Residential Property Mortgage Loans Illinois with 3.5% down payment

-- One of the units need to be the primary home of the multi-family property owner and the remainder residential units can be rented out.
+- One of the units need to be the primary home of the multi-family property owner:

-What Classifies Multi-Family Residential Property Under FHA Guidelines
+What Classifies Multi-Family Residential Property Under HUD Guidelines

 Here Are Common FAQ On 2 To 4 Unit Mortgage Loans